brentbaum/circuits-with-friends/README.md

 Collaborative logic circuit designer for HackDuke 2013.

-It's going to be great.
+It was going to be great.